Morsifications and mutations: Oriented plabic graphs and their links

+From an admissible orientation of a plabic graph~$P$, we can construct a non-vanishing vector field $\vec w$, arranged to be parallel to each oriented edge (with the same orientation) except near the vertices, and turning a minimal amount at each vertex.
+Condition~(F) ensures that $\vec w$ extends continuously across the faces.
+(To extend a non-zero vector field across a disk, it suffices to check that the index on the boundary is~$0$, which is exactly what Condition~(F) ensures.)
+New let $\vec v$ be the clockwise $90^\circ$ rotation of~$\vec w$.
+By construction, away from univalent vertices, $\vec v$ is never parallel with the same orientation to the oriented divide~$o(P)$ from Definition~\ref{def:L(P)=L(o(P))}.

+We need to see that the link diagram in Figure~\ref{fig:black-to-link} represents $L(o(P))$.
+Since $o(P)$ is not tangent to~$\vec v$ away from the boundary, we can use the rule above to establish which strand is on top at the crossings of $o(P)$ near black vertices.
+The result differs by a Reidemeister III move from Figure~\ref{fig:black-to-link}.
+Finally, near the univalent vertices lying on $\partial\Disk$, the conventions from Figure~\ref{fig:plabic-boundary-to-o-divide} produce an oriented divide $o(P)$ that does pass through the forbidden set~$M_{\vec v}$.
+We can fix this by applying a boundary U-turn move to $o(P)$ near each boundary univalent vertex.
+This introduces extra crossings near the univalent vertices; these crossings can be removed with Reidemeister~I~moves. \end{remark}

-Local moves on oriented plabic graphs preserve the associated links:
+In light of Remark~\ref{rem:L^o=L}, it comes as no surprise that local moves on oriented plabic graphs preserve the associated links, cf.\ Proposition~\ref{cor:plabic-isotopic}:

-\begin{proposition} If two plabic graphs are move equivalent, and one of them (hence the other, see Proposition~\ref{pr:move-admissible-orientation}) has an admissible orientation, then the links associated to these plabic graphs are isotopic to each other. \end{proposition}
+\begin{proposition} Let $P_1$ and $P_2$ be balanced plabic graphs which are move equivalent through balanced plabic graphs.
+Suppose that one of them (hence the other, see Proposition~\ref{pr:move-admissible-orientation}) has an admissible orientation.
+Then the links $L^\circ(P_1)$ and $L^\circ(P_2)$ are isotopic to each other. \end{proposition}

-\begin{proof} We need to check that each type of local move preserves the isotopy type~of the link associated with a plabic graph carrying an admissible orientation.
+\begin{proof} We need to check that each type of local move shown in Figure~\ref{fig:orientations-via-moves} preserves the isotopy type~of the link $L^\circ(P)$ associated with a plabic graph~$P$ carrying an admissible orientation.
 For a flip move involving two white vertices, the statement is clear (no strands cross each other).
 The~case of a flip move involving two black vertices is shown in Figure~\ref{fig:black-flip-link}.
 For the square move, examine the last two columns of Figure~\ref{fig:fence-to-link} and verify that the isotopy type of the link does not change.
-Finally, the case of a tail attachment/removal is treated in Figure~\ref{fig:tail-link}. \end{proof}
+Finally, the case of tail attachment/removal is treated in Figure~\ref{fig:tail-link}. \end{proof}